- About Us

 - Pet Portal

-We feel the most important thing we do here at Linden Heights Animal Hospital is to promote preventative care- or Wellness Care- beginning with your kitten's very first visit.
+We feel the most important thing we do here at Linden Heights Animal Hospital is to promote preventive care- or Wellness Care- beginning with your kitten's very first visit.
 In fact, in an ideal situation we would like to talk to you before you get your kitten to help you choose a breed which fits your lifestyle.
 Since this rarely happens in "real life", we feel our guidance can be a crucial part of your kitten's first few months while he or she is rapidly becoming a cherished part of your family.
 In most cases you will be visiting us several times during your kitten's first few months, so we would like you to feel comfortable asking questions- just remember, that's why we're here!
 You'll soon learn that there is a lot for us to talk about during your kitten visits.
 This summary of our routine Kitten Wellness Program is designed to give an overview of some of the more important topics during your kitten's first year.

 Typically, we recommend beginning your kitten's vaccination program between 6 and 8 weeks of age with boosters 3 to 4 weeks later.
 The Rabies vaccine is given at 16 weeks.
 In most cases, we vaccinate for the following diseases: Panleukopenia Virus (Feline Distemper), Herpes Virus, Calcivirus, Rabies, and Feline Leukemia (outdoor cats).
 In addition, we recommend testing all kittens for Feline Leukemia Virus and Feline Immunodeficiency Virus (more on that later).
 You will find detailed descriptions of these diseases in your Kitten Care Kit which you will receive at your first visit (if you don't receive your Kitten Care Kit, please ask for one.)